Strengthening information integrity in humanitarian settings

 What are the expected outcomes?

-UNHCR expects to develop a systematic ‘pre-bunking’ approach and toolkit that can be used by humanitarian organisations and experts in the information integrity space.
-The toolkit will be available to actors in the humanitarian sector to help mitigate and prevent the escalation and harmful impact of misinformation, disinformation, and hate speech on people forced to flee.
+The project has developed a ‘pre-bunking’ approach and toolkit that can be used by humanitarian organisations and experts in the information integrity space.
+The toolkit is available to actors in the humanitarian sector to help mitigate and prevent the escalation and harmful impact of misinformation, disinformation, and hate speech on people forced to flee.

 Who are the project partners?